 (b) The Company's consolidated statements of operations in fiscal 2016 were materially impacted by system optimization gains, net, reorganization and realignment costs, impairment of long-lived assets and a gain recognized on a lease buyout.
 The pre-tax impact of system optimization gains, net for the first, third and fourth quarters was \$8,426, \$37,756 and \$23,825, respectively (see Note 2 for additional information).
 The pre-tax impact of reorganization and realignment costs for the first, second, third and fourth quarters was \$3,250, \$2,487, \$2,129 and \$2,217, respectively (see Note 4 for additional information).
-The pre-tax impact of a gain recognized on a lease structure was \$7,105, \$5,525 and \$3,250, respectively (see Note 16 for additional information).
+The pre-tax impact of impairment of long-lived assets during the first, second and fourth quarters was \$7,105, \$5,525 and \$3,250, respectively (see Note 16 for additional information).
 The pre-tax impact of a gain recognized on a lease buyout during the first quarter was \$11,606.